 - Processing – Any operation/set of operations which performed on personal data, whether or not by automated means, including collection, recording, organisation, structuring, storage, adaption or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction, and ‘process’ and ‘processed’ shall be construed accordingly.

-Horizon Construction Group is a Data Controller registered under the Data Protection Act.
+Horizon Construction Group is registered with the ICO as a Data Controller and is committed to its data protection obligations.
 Horizon Construction Group is responsible for compliance with the Data Protection Principles contained within the Data Protection Act.